George Ferguson (politician): Public image

 Ferguson wearing his trademark red trousers.

 Ferguson is a self-proclaimed 'establishment rebel' and has stated that his well-known trademark red trousers signify this.
-He has been described at "larger than life", and his leadership style has been described positively as "decisive", but conversely as "arrogant" and "high handed".
+He has been described as "larger than life", and his leadership style has been described positively as "decisive", but conversely as "arrogant" and "high handed".
 Research undertaken by Bristol University demonstrated increased visibility of city governance under the mayoral model, but revealed citizens felt unrepresented and concerned about how decisions were being taken.

 Several incidents have occurred during Ferguson's tenure as mayor that have received widespread media coverage and affected his public image.
 Ferguson himself acknowledged the issues in an interview with the BBC in January 2016 and sought to highlight the positive change the mayoral model had brought about.

 During the run-up to the mayoral election, in September 2012, Ferguson had been forced to apologise for suggesting some ways of developing the city may be "too Irish", a derogatory term implying that they were ludicrous or illogical.
 In May 2013, Ferguson was caught on camera using a four-letter expletive directed at a member of public, 27-year-old citizen Paul Saville, at a public event in Bristol city centre.
 George Ferguson later accused him of stalking and refused to apologise for the insult saying he "was not sorry".
 The event drew local and UK national media coverage, including the BBC, and quickly generated a series of T-shirts parodying the words he'd used.

 The following month the leader of the Conservative group of city councillors made an official complaint to the city director about a "foul mouthed" outburst from the mayor.
 In a short exchange Ferguson was reported to have used a four-letter word several times; an incident that sparked further media interest.

 On 7 January 2015, after a Bristol motorist posted a "joke" comment on social media implying that he had driven off after hitting a cyclist, Ferguson commented that his tweet "has chilling echoes of 60's Deep South racism".
 The following day, he was forced to apologise following public criticism of the comparison.

 In his defence in January 2016, Ferguson claimed "Occasionally I may have lost my rag with people....it may have been once a year....but it gets repeated and repeated and that becomes my image."
 In the same interview Ferguson tackled public perceptions of his "dictatorial" nature and pledged to be "more consensual" if he were re-elected.
 However, he failed to win re-election.